Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Computation of a maximum clique requires polynomial time

 \section{Computation of a maximum clique requires polynomial time}

-In this final section, we complete the proof that {\bf P = NP} by discussing how to configure the approximation error of the dynamical system and analyzing the complexity of its execution.
+In this section, we complete the proof that {\bf P = NP} by discussing how to configure the approximation error of the dynamical system such that a maximum-clique equilibrium can be computed in a polynomial number of iterations and then analyzing the complexity of the system's execution.